doyoubi/undermoon/docs/design.md

 - nmctl setpeer epoch flags [dbname1 ip:port slot_range] ...
 - `epoch` is the epoch of host
 - `flags` is reserved.
-Currently it's just NOFLAG
+Currently it may be NOFLAG or FORCE.
 - `slot_range` can be in the form of 0-1000

 # Epoch